Welcome to the Wildlife Pathogens Lab

 Cervid pathogens

-Cervids including white-tailed deer are chock full of vector-borne pathogens that are moving north and expanding their geographic range due to climate and landscape change.
-We rediscovered the malaria parasites of white-tailed deer and continue to study these parasites as well as other life threatening vector-borne pathogens of deer and other cervid species in the northeastern United States.
+Cervids including white-tailed deer are chock full of vector-borne pathogens that are moving northwards and expanding their geographic range due to climate and landscape change.
+We rediscovered the malaria parasites of white-tailed deer and continue to study these parasites as well as other life threatening vector-borne pathogens of deer and other cervid species including moose in the northeastern United States.

 There are so many things you can learn about.
 But… you’ll miss the best things if you keep your eyes shut.